sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

    * - Hive Incremental
      - It facilitates reading data from a Hive table incrementally using watermark data.
    * - Save Watermark
-     - It facilitates saving updated status information so that new data are read during next cycle.
+     - It facilitates saving of updated status information so that new data are read during next cycle.

 Columns Rename
 ----------------------------------------

-Below is a sample workflow which contains ``Columns Rename`` processor in Fire Insights.
-It demonstrates usage of ``Columns Rename`` node to rename incoming dataset columns.
+Below is a sample workflow that contains ``Columns Rename`` processor in Fire Insights.
+It demonstrates the usage of ``Columns Rename`` node to rename incoming dataset columns.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Renames incoming dataset columns using ``Columns Rename`` node.
 *	Prints output dataset with incoming columns renamed to new values.